 The door to the kiln is attached to the car base.
 The ware is loaded onto the base, then the base slides into the kiln chamber.
 The door is then clamped in place and the kiln is switched on.
 These kilns are intermittent or periodic because they are allowed to cool before they are unloaded.

 Another variation of the car kiln design is the shuttle kiln.
 Shuttle kilns have a door on either side.
 The car base slides in and out of the kiln.
 It can be loaded up at one end, travel through the kiln.
 It can then exit and be unloaded out of the other door.
 Hence the name ‘shuttle kiln’.

 Traditional Types of Kiln

-Each of the kilns outlined above are quite modern in their design and use.
+Each of the kilns outlined above is quite modern in its design and use.
 However, kilns have been used for thousands of years to make usable pottery.
 And many of the features of modern kilns are adapted from more traditional kilns.
 So, let’s have a look at some of these original kilns….